klein2303/World-Explore/README.md

 `npm test`

-To run the E2E test with cypress run the command:
+To run the E2E tests with cypress you have to first start the backend and frontend.
+Then you have to run the command:

 ```
 npx cypress open
 ```

 in the terminal.
-When a site pop up click on the E2E option, and choose your preferred browser.
-Click on a spesific test to run it
+When a site pops up click on the E2E option, and then choose your preferred browser.
+Click on a spesific test to run it.

 ## Running eslint